The DAISY Award Program for Extraordinary Nurses

 Each DAISY Award Honoree will be recognized at a ceremony in her/his unit and will receive a Certificate, a DAISY Award pin, and a hand-carved stone sculpture entitled "A Healer's Touch."e; Additionally, everyone in the unit will celebrate with Cinnabon® cinnamon rolls, a favorite of Patrick's during his illness.
 The Barnes Family asks that whenever and wherever nurses smell that wonderful cinnamon aroma, they stop for a moment and think about how special they are.

-To nominate a nurse for a DAISY Award, complete the nomination form and send it to:
+To nominate a nurse for a DAISY Award, complete the nomination form below:

 There was an error with the form submission.